YungSven/hexclock/README.md

 # hexclock
-A hexadecimal color clock that goes from #000000 to #235959
+A hexadecimal color clock that goes from #000000 to #235959: hexclock.svenjung.me